veracruz-project/veracruz/crates/examples/rust-examples/file-seek/README.md

 ```
 The number after `--env SKIP=` is the number of bytes that you want to skip from the beginning of the text file.
 Feel free to change it to whatever you want.

 8. You should have seen a very long log of information.
-Go to the `output` directory and you should see the `NEW_README.markdown` file and it should the remainder of the text file after skipping the desired number of bytes.
+Go to the `output` directory and you should see the `NEW_README.md` file and it should the remainder of the text file after skipping the desired number of bytes.